itiden/statamic-backup/docs/configuration.md

 - `password`: Sets a backup password.
 If set to null, password protection is disabled.
 This value can be overridden by an environment variable named 'BACKUP_PASSWORD'.

 - `schedule`: Configures the backup schedule options.
 You can specify the frequency and time for automatic backups.
 By default backups are scheduled to run daily.
-You can use any of the laravel schedule options.
-Frequency equals the method and time the parameters.
+See more [here](sheduling.md)

 - `backup_drivers`: Specifies the backup drivers to use.
 These drivers define what aspects of your site will be backed up.
 By default three drivers are included: 'Content', 'Assets', and 'Users'.
 You can add more custom drivers here if needed, more about that [here](drivers.md).